- Search The Registry

 - My Account

-Pace was born in Covington, Georgia.
+Harry Herbert Pace was born in Covington, Georgia.
 His father, Charles Pace, was a blacksmith who died while Harry was an infant.
 Thus his mother, Nancy Francis Pace, raised him.
-Light skinned and extremely bright, Pace finished elementary school at age twelve and seven years later graduated valedictorian of his class from Atlanta University.
-He was A disciple of his college professor, W. E. B. DuBois, and his concept of the talented tenth, and upon graduation, Pace worked in the printing, banking, and insurance industries in Atlanta and Memphis.
+Light-skinned and extremely bright, Pace finished elementary school at age twelve and graduated valedictorian of his class seven years later from Atlanta University.
+He was A disciple of his college professor, W. E. B. DuBois, and his concept of the talented tenth.
+Upon graduation, Pace worked in the printing, banking, and insurance industries in Atlanta and Memphis.

-It was here that he formed his own phonograph company, Black Swan; the first Black-owned record company.
-In 1925, he founded the Northeastern Life Insurance Company in Newark, New Jersey, a venture that became the largest Black-owned business in the North during the 1930’s.
+He formed his own phonograph company, Black Swan, the first Black-owned record company.
+In 1925, he founded the Northeastern Life Insurance Company in Newark, New Jersey, a venture that became the largest Black-owned business in the North during the 1930s.
 Besides his insurance business, Pace attended Chicago Law School, receiving his degree in 1933.
 He was active in Democratic Party politics.
 He opened a law firm in downtown Chicago in 1942, but it has been said that disgruntled employees accused Pace of trying to “pass” for white.

 This hurt him deeply, he withdrew from the Black community, and Harry Pace died the following year.